themarneilx/Rental-Management-System/README.md

-# **Nicarjon Apartment System**
+# **Rental-Management-System**

 A modern, full-stack rental management solution designed for efficient property administration and tenant convenience.
 This system features a robust Admin Dashboard for property managers and a dedicated Tenant Portal for residents.

 ## **🚀 Overview**

-The **Nicarjon Apartment System** automates the complexities of rental management.
+The **Rental-Management-System** automates the complexities of rental management.
 It handles split-period billing, utility calculations (water/electricity), room occupancy tracking, and tenant archives.
 It uses a custom billing engine to ensure accurate financial records, accounting for previous balances, penalties, and credits.

 ### **Key Features**